addrummond/ibexfarm/docker/Readme.md

 at https://adrummond.net/posts/ibexfarmdocker, these instructions assume that you have a domain and want to use https.

+For simplicity, these instructions assume that you will be logging in using a username and password.
+It is advisible to disable the option to log in via a username and password over ssh (and use keys instead).

 ## Creating a linode

 [Linode](https://linode.com) is one of many cloud hosting providers.
 It's cheap